tenacityteam/tenacity-legacy/README.md

-Fork of audacity/audacity
+Tenacity
 =========================

-### This repository is a fork of the audacity repository that tries to revert all the changes that some members of the community felt didn't take the Audacity software project in a direction they desire.

-This fork of **audacity** is an easy-to-use, cross-platform multi-track audio editor/recorder for Windows, macOS, GNU/Linux and other operating systems and is developed by a group of volunteers as open source software.
+Tenacity is an easy-to-use, cross-platform multi-track audio editor/recorder for Windows, MacOS, GNU/Linux and other operating systems and is developed by a group of volunteers as open source software.

 - **Recording** from audio devices (real or virtual)
 - **Export / Import** a wide range of audio formats (extendible with FFmpeg)